In-depth consultations directly with an NHS trained consultant surgeon

 Can I erase the results if I don't like the look of my lips after enhancement?

-HA is not permanent and can be erased with an enzyme that will dissolve the fillers in no time.
+HA is not and can be erased with an enzyme that will dissolve the fillers in no time.

 How long is the recovery period?